-If a resident requests a copy of their own EIV printout, a copy will be produced.
+If a resident request a copy of their own EIV printout, a copy will be produced.
 The staff person providing the copy will note that the printout is a copy provided to the resident upon request.
 This note will include the following:

-• This is not an original, this is a copy provided to: Resident Name
+• This is not an original, this is a copy provided to: Resident Name • On 20

-• On, 20

-• By(name will be printed)

-• Resident Initials
+Resident Initials

-The appropriate staff will make a note in the file any time a copy of the EIV data is obtained by authorized persons.
+☑ The appropriate staff will make a note in the file any time a copy of the EIV data is obtained by authorized persons.
 This includes copies provided to the applicant/resident, staff responsible for compliance monitoring, other internal staff, HUD or OIG staff.
 Under no circumstances will the EIV information be provided to anyone other than those noted in this Security Policy.